 - Corrections to supplements can only be made in exceptional cases (e.g. major errors that compromise the conclusion of the study).
 The availability of new data is not a reason for the revision of a published supplement.
-A supplement is a peer-reviewed and integral part of the paper, and hence part of the published record.
+A supplement is an integral part of the paper, and hence part of the published record.

 - Retraction: authors or, in specific cases, editors can decide to formally withdraw a published paper.
 The article stays online but the reader is notified about the retraction.
 Such retractions are most often accompanied by an editorial note explaining the background.

 - Marked as fraud: in the unlikely case that Copernicus Publications is notified that a published paper turns out to be a fraud, the article stays online but is formally withdrawn.
 The reader is notified about the status and fraud papers are always accompanied by an editorial note pointing out the malpractice.

 - Jurisdictional claims: Copernicus Publications is neutral with regard to jurisdictional claims made in published papers, including in maps, institutional affiliations, or any other geographical representation.
 Therefore, during final paper production, Copernicus Publications adds a standard disclaimer at the end of the article.